ikt32/GTAVManualTransmission/doc/README.md

 GUID0 = {F69653F0-19B9-11E6-8002-444553540000}
 ```

-This is taken from the data DiUtil.exe or Gears.asi generates in `ManualTransmission/DiUtil.log`
+This is taken from the data the tool or Gears.asi generates in `ManualTransmission/WheelConfigurator.log`
 or `Gears.log`.
 A sample detection entry looks like this:

 ```